zshi719/2025-Data-24100/lesson_plan/week_8.md

 VERIFY LEARNING OBJECTIVES ARE DEEP ENOUGH

-- There will be a quiz on Thursday covering material up to and including the previous week.
+- There will be a quiz on Wednesday covering material up to and including the previous week.
 - Part 6 is also due Wednesday at midnight.

 ## Overview